rogeralsing/LocalTelemetry/README.md

 Configure your application to send OpenTelemetry data (traces, logs, and metrics) to `localhost:4317` (the standard/default OTLP endpoint).

-Then you will have access to the dasboards below:
+Then you will have access to the dashboards below:

 [Seq (logs + traces)](http://localhost:8080/)